Amrit706/zero-waste-logistics/README.md

 - figures out which locations are closest to the truck's *current* position (not a fixed daily list)
 - calculates the shortest route using **real road distances** the truck can actually drive, not a straight line through buildings
 - optimizes the order of stops with an **Ant Colony Optimization** algorithm instead of a naive nearest-first ordering
+- connects live to a real, cloud-hosted database rather than only running on mock data
 - presents all of this in a live, interactive dashboard anyone can explore

 ---